BEAM-Labs/FoldBench/README.md

 conda activate foldbench
 ```

-## ⚙️ Reproducing Our Evaluation
+## ⚙️ Evaluation

-You can use our evaluation scripts to reproduce the scores for any model, such as Protenix, whose predictions are included as an example.
-The final results will be generated in `summary_table.csv`.
+You can use our provided evaluation samples to reproduce the evaluation workflow.
+The final results will be generated in `examples/summary_table.csv`.

 ```bash
 # Ensure you are in the FoldBench root directory and the conda environment is active